 4. SeaChem Ammonia Alert - Free Ammonia Tester

 The SeaChem Ammonia Alert badge has been a mainstay for me in every aquarium I have setup.
 I use them on every quarantine tank I use and they go into freshwater and saltwater tanks.
-What sets this ammonia tester apart from others is that it is a free ammonia tester.
+What sets this ammonia test kit apart from others is that it is a free ammonia tester.
 Free ammonia is the type of ammonia we really want to look out for as it is the most deadly.
-Many test kits only measure total, which doesn't give you the full picture.
-It also measures your ammonia levels 24-7 so you will know right away if something is off.
-Given they work 24-7 and last a good bit, the price isn't that bad when you think about it.
+Many water test kits only measure total, which doesn't give you the full picture.
+It also measures your ammonia levels in your aquarium water 24-7 so you will know right away if something is off.
+Given they work 24-7 and last a long amount of time, these are a great buy.

 The main thing with these kits is getting a proper read on the badge.
 I would recommend that you shine a light on the back of the badge to get an accurate measurement if you can't tell if it is yellow or another color.
 They also tend to last more like 3-6 months instead of a year.
 Overall, these have served me very well over the years and I continue to use them.